whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 This is what it means to _build a healthy nation one community at a time._ When you can form deep friendships with people who commit to supporting each other and the Earth, bringing out the best in each other and living a meaningful life every day, you're forming a little healthy community where trust and gratitude are the norm, because integrity and generosity are normal too.

-When people feel isolated and scared, even if they don't like the corruption of their unhealthy nation, they will support and protect their unhealthy nation because it offers them stability and some measure of safety and comfort.
+When people feel isolated and scared, even if they don't like the corruption of their unhealthy nation, they will support and protect it because it offers them stability and some measure of safety and comfort.
 Their friends and family are all part of the unhealthy nation, and all their hopes and dreams are tied up in it.
 When a revolution occurs, people who don't have those deep relationships will easily be convinced by deceitful politicians that their way of life is under attack, and they will fight the revolutionaries.

 If you can form a little community that embraces these healthy-nation practices of deep solidarity and generosity, the people in your group won't be isolated anymore.
 Scary things might happen, but nobody in the community will face them alone.
 When people can orient to this community of deep relationships, they will have less motivation to protect their unhealthy nation in order to protect themselves.
 Instead they will enjoy that most secure feeling in the world when they trust their community to protect them.